drduh/macOS-Security-and-Privacy-Guide/README.md

 ssh -NCD 3000 you@remote-host.tld
 ```

-By default, macOS does not have enable [Remote Login](https://support.apple.com/guide/mac-help/allow-a-remote-computer-to-access-your-mac-mchlp1066/mac) (SSH server).
+By default, macOS does not have [Remote Login](https://support.apple.com/guide/mac-help/allow-a-remote-computer-to-access-your-mac-mchlp1066/mac) (SSH server) enabled.

 To enable it and allow incoming SSH connections, use **System Settings** > **General** > **Sharing** or the command: